MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 With the Pulley attached above the bearings, you can now loosen off the locking collar below the bearings.
 Push it upwards until it contacts the lower bearing and lock it in place.

-Remember to apply medium-strength thread-lock to all the grub screws!
+Remember to apply medium-strength thread-lock to all the grub-screws!

 ![](../img/z_axis_assembly/y_axis_step_68.png){: .shadow}